saavi122/Voya---AI-smart-trip-planner-/README.md

 * note management,
 * and collaboration.

-Orbitrip solves this by providing a unified platform for end-to-end trip planning with intelligent assistance and real-time organization.
+Voya solves this by providing a unified platform for end-to-end trip planning with intelligent assistance and real-time organization.

 The project is based on the personalized travel planning challenge provided in the hackathon problem statement.